Kate Spade Found Dead at 55 After Apparent Suicide

 Andy, 55, is the brother of actor David Spade.

 In Feb.
 2005, Kate gave birth to a daughter, Frances Beatrix Spade.
-Two years after giving birth, Kate sold her shares of the Kate Spade New York brand.
-Then in 2016, she launched a new brand named after her daughter, Frances Valentine.
+In 2016, she launched a new brand named after her daughter, Frances Valentine.

 Matthew Simmons/Getty Images